n42blockchain/erigon2.7/cl/TEST_PLAN.md

 - ✅ `PendingPartialWithdrawals`
 - ✅ `PendingPartialWithdrawalsDump`

-### 2. Pre-existing Test Issues
+### 2. Pre-existing Test Issues ✅ FIXED
-The following test has a pre-existing issue unrelated to v3.3.2 migration:
+~~The following test has a pre-existing issue unrelated to v3.3.2 migration:~~
 - `cl/phase1/execution_client/block_collector/block_collector_test.go`:
-  - Issue: ETL collector Flush requires valid DB context
+  - ✅ FIXED: Changed `return next(k, nil, nil)` to `return nil` in ETL callback
-  - The test doesn't provide proper DB initialization for ETL load operations
+  - The ETL collector was calling `next()` with nil values when no DB bucket was provided

 ### 2. API Compatibility
 Some v3.3.2 APIs differ from the current codebase: